The registry is the clearinghouse for information about all adoptions that have taken place in Vermont since 1940.

 WHERE TO GET IT |

-ORIGINAL BIRTH CERTIFICATE | |
+ORIGINAL BIRTH CERTIFICATE (Effective July 1, 2023) | |

 ---|---|

-A non-certified copy of the adopted person's original (pre-adoption) birth certificate. | |
+Adult/Emancipated Adopted people and their descendants will receive a certified copy and biological/former parents will receive an informational copy of the adopted person's original (pre-adoption) birth certificate. | |

 WHO CAN REQUEST IT |